gnetscher/radar/src/README.md

 This script will save images to a folder called vis_output, where each image contains overlaid detections and ground truths.
 This will be done on all the sleeplab videos

+### Pretrained Models

+The pretrained models for the different experimental configurations can be found <a href="https://drive.google.com/drive/folders/0B6C-DilqG6vIM1FTMlQ4eWktY2s?usp=sharing">Here</a>.
+There are models trained on image data, radar data, and both.